souvascloud/blog-platform-rest-api/README.md

 - Start the Spring Boot application
 - Run Flyway migrations automatically
 - Create required database tables
+- For testing purposes, an initial admin user is created using Flyway. default password is Admin@123A

 No manual SQL setup is needed.